akaflay/Demo/README.md

 ## Configuration

-Edit the `.env` file to add your application key and application secret.
+Edit the `.env` file to add your application key and application secret.Currently it has my config values

 ```bash
 $ cd demo